PhoenixTestOps/DevOpsVisuals/.gitlab/issue_templates/onboarding.md

    1. [ ] New team member: Change your password on GitLab.com to use 1Password if you had an account before joining the company.
    1. [ ] New team member: If you created any accounts while onboarding before being added to 1Password, reset your passwords for them to use 1Password.
    1. [ ] New team member: Set up [secure passwords per the handbook](https://about.gitlab.com/handbook/security/).
-1. [ ] Hiring manager: in the "GitLab Email Forwarding" doc, suggest which email aliases the new team member should be added to, then ping one of the admins mentioned in the doc to help get it done.
+1. [ ] Manager: in the "GitLab Email Forwarding" doc, suggest which email aliases the new team member should be added to, then ping one of the admins mentioned in the doc to help get it done.
-1. [ ] Hiring manager: determine if new team member will need access to the `dev` server.
+1. [ ] Manager: determine if new team member will need access to the `dev` server.
 If so, make [new dev.GitLab.org account](https://dev.gitlab.org/admin/users/new) and invite to the [gitlab group](https://dev.gitlab.org/groups/gitlab/group_members) as a developer
-1. [ ] Hiring manager: let the new team member know their handle for dev.gitlab.org by mentioning it here.
+1. [ ] Manager: let the new team member know their handle for dev.gitlab.org by mentioning it here.
-1. [ ] Hiring Manager: Schedule a video call with new team member at the start of their first day.
+1. [ ] Manager: Schedule a video call with new team member at the start of their first day.
-1. [ ] Hiring Manager: Organize smooth onboarding with clear starting tasks / pathway for new team member.
+1. [ ] Manager: Organize smooth onboarding with clear starting tasks / pathway for new team member.
 1. [ ] Slack
    1. [ ] People Ops (Admin): Add to [Slack](https://gitlab.slack.com/admin).
    1. [ ] New team member: pick your [Slack username](https://gitlab.slack.com/account/settings#username) to be the same as your GitLab email handle, for consistency and ease of use.
    1. [ ] New team member: Introduce yourself in the Slack [#new_labbers](https://gitlab.slack.com/messages/new_labbers/) channel, where you can ask any questions you have and get to know other new team members!
-   1. [ ] Hiring manager: please inform what [Slack groups](https://gitlab.slack.com/admin#user_groups) the new team member should be added to by adding this to the "GitLab Email Forwarding" document as a suggestion.
+   1. [ ] Manager: please inform what [Slack groups](https://gitlab.slack.com/admin#user_groups) the new team member should be added to by adding this to the "GitLab Email Forwarding" document as a suggestion.
 1. [ ] People Ops Information
    1. [ ] New team member: provide scan of photo ID to People Ops (used for verification, such as [I9 verification](https://www.uscis.gov/sites/default/files/files/form/i-9.pdf), and business travel purposes)
    1. [ ] New team member: Access BambooHR, set a secure password and fill out any missing details of your profile; specifically your address, phone number(s), banking information, ethnicity and emergency contact information.
 Make sure to add the country code to phone numbers (i.e. all numbers should start with `+`).